khrt/Raisin/README.md

         say $self->res->body;
     };

-Steps 3 and 4 only happen if validation succeeds.
+Steps `after_validation` and `after` are executed only if validation succeeds.

+Every callback has only one argument as an input parameter which is [Raisin](https://metacpan.org/pod/Raisin) object.
+For more information of available methods see ["CONTROLLER" in Raisin](https://metacpan.org/pod/Raisin#CONTROLLER).

 # API FORMATS